About this policy

 What personal data we collect about you

-If we are providing assistance to your parents or guardians on your behalf to ensure that you are placed in the best school or given appropriate assistance for your needs then we will be provided with information about you by your parents, which will include your name, date of birth, details of your current school, details of your special educational needs, copies of any reports commenting on your special educational needs, and any correspondence between your parent’s and the school and/or Local Authority relating to this.
+personal data that we receive from third parties – If we are providing assistance to parents or guardians on a child’s behalf to ensure that they are placed in the best school or given appropriate assistance for their needs we will need information about the child including name, date of birth, details of current school, details of special educational needs, copies of any reports commenting on special educational needs, and any correspondence between parent’s and the school and/or Local Authority relating to this.

-Alongside personal data which we receive from parents and young people directly regarding their needs, we may receive further information from the child or young person’s school and from the Local Authority.
+Alongside personal data which we receive from parents and young people directly we may receive further information from the child or young person’s school and from the Local Authority.

 What we use your personal data for